The home above is not the actual home where this story took place but is similar and from the same San Francisco neighborhood.

 “No – no, please come in.
 I’m her daughter, Corina,” she said offering me her hand.

-Wow.
-“I’m so sorry.
+“What?!
+Oh no. I’m so sorry.
 I didn’t know.”